cesbit/pyleri/README.md

 ni.parse('ni ni ni ni ni').is_valid  # => True
 ```

-It's not allowed to bind a name to the same element twice and Repeat(element, 1, 1) is a common solution to bind the element a second (or more) time(s).
+It is not allowed to bind a name to the same element twice and Repeat(element, 1, 1) is a common solution to bind the element a second (or more) time(s).

 For example consider the following:
 ```python